VMNH staff news

 Krystal Davis was named the museum's Science Administrator in August 2017.
 Davis, who previously served as an administrative assistant within the museum's research and collections department, now takes on an expanded administrative role within the department.
 Davis has a B.AS. in Leadership Studies from Averett University.

 Curator, director teaching online course

-VMNH Assistant Curator of Recent Invertebrates Dr. Kal Ivanov and VMNH Executive Director Dr. Joe Keiper are teaching a fall 2017 web-based entomology course for forensic biology majors at Ohio Northern University.
+VMNH Assistant Curator of Recent Invertebrates Dr. Kal Ivanov and VMNH Executive Director Dr. Joe Keiper taught a fall 2017 web-based entomology course for forensic biology majors at Ohio Northern University.
 The semester long course is designed to introduce students to the history, theory, and application of forensic entomology in legal investigations.

 Executive Director leads forensics traning

 VMNH Executive Director Dr. Joe Keiper led forensic crime scene investigation training at the Ohio Peace Officer Training Academy in July 2017.
 Keiper provided training to 16 police officers, focusing on the forensic use of insects inhabiting decomposing bodies.